nebari-dev/governance/roadmaps/roadmap_2023.md

 ## Themes for 2023

-For 2023, we'll continue focusing on the [same themes as last year](./roadmap_2022.md#themes-for-2022).
+For 2023, we'll continue to focus on the [same themes as last year](./roadmap_2022.md#themes-for-2022).
+We carried the unfinished tasks and added some new ones.

 ### Engineering